ChengLuffy/ShadowsocksFree/Pods/IBAnimatable/README.md

 If you are using Xcode 8 with Swift 3, please use the latest tagged 3.x release.

 ## Swift 2.2 or 2.3?
 If you are using Xcode 7.3.1 with Swift 2.2 please use IBAnimatable 2.7.
 If you are using Xcode 8 with Swift 2.3, please use the latest tagged 2.x release (version 2.8.1).
 If you find any issue and create a PR for Swift 2.3, please PR to `swift2` branch.
+When you use Swift 2.3 with IBAnimatable, you may see some issue like `dlopen(IBAnimatable.framework, 1): Symbol not found: __TMVs20_DisabledRangeIndex_`.
+That's a bug of Xcode 8, please have a look at [Issue - Failed to render and update auto layout status](https://github.com/IBAnimatable/IBAnimatable/issues/349)

 ## Languages
 [中文](Documentation/README.zh.md)

 ## Features
 * From prototype to shippable App Store ready App - What you design in Interface Builder is what the App exactly looks.
+More details can be found in this talk [Prototype and Design App Store ready Apps in Interface Builder (/dev/world/2016)](https://youtu.be/HaB2_ki_67w)
 * Designer-friendly - Sketch style configuration panel on Attributes inspector (![Attributes inspector](https://raw.githubusercontent.com/IBAnimatable/IBAnimatable-Misc/master/IBAnimatable/AttributesInspector.png)) to lower the learning curve for using Interface Builder.
 * Animation design support in Swift playground - Similar to Framer, we can prototype animations in Swift playground to save time for running on a simulator or actual iOS devices.
 * Built-in Auto Layout support - We can use Auto Layout and Size Classes with `IBAnimatable` to support orientations and multiple iOS devices.
 * Navigation and transition support - We can use default navigation pattern in the App. `IBAnimatable` also has custom transition animators and segues to support transition animations and gesture interactions.
 * Protocol-oriented programming - `IBAnimatable` uses a protocol-oriented programming paradigm.
 With Swift protocol extension, it is easy to support more designable or animatable features.
 We can even use these protocol extensions to create other custom UI elements instead of using the default ones from `IBAnimatable`.
+More details can be found in this talk [Prototype and Design App Store ready Apps in Interface Builder (/dev/world/2016) - Part 2: Protocol oriented programming](https://youtu.be/HaB2_ki_67w?t=24m13s)

 ## Use cases
 * Prototyping - Create interactive prototypes to validate ideas quickly.